little scout

 Does this daycare offer infant care?

-Yes.
-Honey Bee's Daycare is reported to serve children under 36 months.
+No. Badgers Afterschool is not reported to serve children under 36 months.

 Does this daycare participate in CCFRI?

 Yes.
-Honey Bee's Daycare is an authorized participant in BC's Child Care Fee Reduction Initiative (CCFRI), which lowers monthly fees for eligible families.
+Badgers Afterschool is an authorized participant in BC's Child Care Fee Reduction Initiative (CCFRI), which lowers monthly fees for eligible families.

 When was availability last updated?